andrewng88/hdb/README.md

 <li> ONEMap- specific scraping API for SG context
 <li> pandas - data processing
 <li> numpy - data processing
-<li> matplotlib - viz
 <li> plotly express - interactive viz
+<li> pydeck - 3D
 <li> docker - containerization
 <li> streamlit - viz/ML frontend framework for ML
 <li> AWS - cloud hosting

 ## Visualization
-At the notebook level we will use matplotlib and plotly express and we will convert useful charts to streamlit for deployment.
+At the notebook level we will use plotly express and we will convert useful charts to streamlit for deployment.

 ## Modelling